Musical literacy: Brain development

 Both the processing of music and performance with musical instruments require the involvement of both hemispheres of the brain.
 Structural differences (i.e. increased grey matter) are found in the brain regions of musical individuals which are both directly linked to musical skills learned during instrumental training (e.g. independent fine motor skills in both hands, auditory discrimination of pitch), and also indirectly linked with improvements in language and mathematical skills.

-Many studies demonstrate that “music can have constructive outcomes on our mindsets that may make learning simpler”.
+Many studies demonstrate that "music can have constructive outcomes on our mindsets that may make learning simpler".
 For instance, young children exhibited a 46% increase in spatial IQ — essential for higher mind capacities involving complex arithmetic and science — after developing aspects of their musical literacy.
-Such mathematical skills are enhanced in the brain due to the spatial training involved in learning music notation because “understanding rhythmic notation actually requires math-specific skills, such as pattern recognition and an understanding of proportion, ratio, fractions, and subdivision [of note values]”.
+Such mathematical skills are enhanced in the brain due to the spatial training involved in learning music notation because "understanding rhythmic notation actually requires math-specific skills, such as pattern recognition and an understanding of proportion, ratio, fractions, and subdivision [of note values]".

-Superior “dialect capacity, including vocabulary, expressiveness, and simplicity of correspondence” can also be seen in musically-literate individuals.
-This is due to “both music and language processing requir[ing] the ability to segment streams of sound into small perceptual units”.
+Superior "dialect capacity, including vocabulary, expressiveness, and simplicity of correspondence" can also be seen in musically literate individuals.
+This is due to "both music and language processing requir[ing] the ability to segment streams of sound into small perceptual units".
 Research confirms the relationship between musical literacy and reading and reasoning, as well as non-cognitive skills such as leisure and emotional development, coordination and innovativeness, attention and focus, memory, creativity, self-confidence, and empathetic interpersonal relationships.
-Due to these various factors and impacts, Williams (1987) finds herself of the opinion that “[musical] literacy gives dignity as well as competence, and is of the utmost importace to self-image and success... [it gives the] great joy of learning... the thrill of participation, and the satisfaction of informed listening”.
+Due to these various factors and impacts, Williams (1987) finds herself of the opinion that "[musical] literacy gives dignity as well as competence, and is of the utmost importance to self-image and success... [it gives the] great joy of learning... the thrill of participation, and the satisfaction of informed listening".